AureliusIvan/AureliusIvan/README.md

 ## About Me

 - 🔭 I’m currently working on [current project]
-- 🌱 I’m currently learning [current learning]
+- 🌱 I’m currently learning **Rust**
 - 👯 I’m looking to collaborate on [projects you'd like to collaborate on]
 - 🤔 I’m looking for help with [projects or areas where you need help]
 - 💬 Ask me about [topics you can help with]
-- 📫 How to reach me: [your email]
+- 📫 How to reach me: aureliusivanwijaya@gmail.com
 - ⚡ Fun fact: [a fun fact about you]

 ## Skills